Drainage Service

 Most root intrusions require both cleaning and repair to solve permanently.
 Cleaning removes the roots currently blocking your pipe.
 Repair fixes the damage that allowed roots in, preventing them from returning.

-Always Start With a Sewer Camera Inspection
+2. Always Request a Sewer Camera Inspection

 Camera inspection shows exactly where roots have entered your sewer line, how extensive the damage is, and whether your pipe needs repair beyond just root removal.
 Without this visual confirmation, you're guessing at solutions.

-Hydro jetting clears root intrusions more effectively than any other cleaning method.
+Hydro jetting is the best sewer line cleaning option.
+It clears root intrusions more effectively than any other cleaning method.
 High-pressure water jets (3,000-4,000 PSI) blast away root masses, cutting through both thick roots and fine root hairs that cling to pipe walls.

 {{fast-plumbing-answers-does-hydro-jetting-remove-roots="/blogs/fast-plumbing-answers-does-hydro-jetting-remove-roots"}}